datacamp/courses-introduction-to-r/chapter1.md

 ---
-courseTitle       : Introduction to R v3
-chapterTitle      : Intro to basics description       : In this chapter you'll take your first steps with R. You learn how to use the console as a calculator, assign variables, and get to know the basic data types in R. Let's get started! framework : datacamp
+courseTitle       : Introduction to R chapterTitle      : Intro to basics chapterTitleMeta  : Chapter 1 description       : In this chapter you'll take your first steps with R. You learn how to use the console as a calculator, assign variables, and get to know the basic data types in R. Let's get started! framework : datacamp
 mode: selfcontained